Life at ICS

 Global Citizenship Emphasis

 ICS’ Global Citizenship principles help students to challenge stereotypes and misinformation, make responsible decisions, respect multiple points of view and take action to make a positive change in the world.
-The Oxfam Education for Global Citizenship Curriculum and the Social Justice Standards from the Teaching Tolerance Anti-Bias Framework both serve as a guide for how we seek to develop our instructional world view.
-This is how we build the lens through which we and our students develop our concepts of identity, global community, and principles of justice and civic responsibility.
-The principles outlined in these documents are present in our Responsive Classroom, Need in Deed, and Second Step programs, our celebration of Human Rights Month and Global Citizenship Day.
-Social Studies is the pivotal center where these programs and celebrations meet – through our curriculum we intentionally provide historical and social context to these school-wide practices.
+The Oxfam Education for Global Citizenship Curriculum and the Social Justice Standards from Learning for Justice both serve as a guide for how we seek to develop our instructional world view.
+This is how we build the lens through which we develop our concepts of identity, global community, and principles of justice and civic responsibility.
+The principles outlined in these documents are present throughout our academic and social emotional learning curriculum and are the focus of our seven Heritage and Global Focus months (Hispanic/Latinx, Native American/Indigenous Peoples, Pride, African American/Black History, Women’s History, Asian American/Pacific Islander and Earth Months) as well as the celebration of Human Right day.

 Educational Program 2: